-James Madison University's MS4 system interconnects with the City of Harrisonburg, Rockingham County, and the Virginia Department of Transportation (VDOT).
+the City of Harrisonburg, Rockingham County, and the Virginia Department of Transportation (VDOT).
 Both Harrisonburg and VDOT are MS4's and have previously been notified and are aware that our systems interconnection.
 JMU will continue to notify adjacent MS4's of any new interconnections established or discovered.

-No new interconnections were made with adjacent MS4s, and no notifications were received from adjacent MS4s.
+There were no additional MS4 outfalls installed for this reporting No new interconnections were made with adjacent MS4s, and no notifications were received from adjacent MS4s.